allenai/open-instruct/decontamination/README.md

 If the index is created using `--index_type vector`, the same option needs to be specified for searching as well, along with the same `--model MODEL_NAME`.
 The searching script also assumes you are running this on GPUs.

 You can specify a `--match_threshold` here as well, and the behavior is similar to that in ngram matching, except that the match scores here come from embedding similarity.

+### Decontamination

+If you need to remove instances from the training sets that match any of the test instances, just pass a `--decontaminate` option to `search.py`.
+The output directory will contain one decontaminated `jsonl` file per training dataset.
+If you pass a `--match_treshold`, only those train instances that have a matching score greater than the threshold with *any* of the test instances will be removed.